1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 Unit 3.4 Rise of Military Dictatorship in One Country ID Terms

 1. Christian Democratic Party (PDC):
+     - It was a moderate party, betwen the communist left and captalist right.
 2. Eduardo Frei:

 3. Popular Unity/Unidad Popular (UP):